Back

 If a borrower was on an Income-Driven Repayment (IDR) plan immediately before or after the months they’re buying back—and the deferment or forbearance in question was less than a year—then the lower of the two monthly IDR payments will be used.

-Alternatively, if a borrower was not on an IDR plan before or after the months they’re buying back, they will be asked to submit tax information for that calendar year to determine the amount that would have been paid under an IDR plan.
+Borrowers who were not on an IDR plan must submit tax information for that year.
+The Department uses this information to estimate what an IDR payment would have been.
 If the deferments or forbearances cover multiple tax years, the borrower must submit information for each year.
 The Department of Education will also request some additional information, such as family size during the period requested for buyback.

 If the borrower doesn’t submit the requested information within 30 days, the amount to be paid will be determined based on the 10-year Standard Plan.
 This payment plan takes only the borrower’s loan balance and interest rate into account, not the income and household size.